zmanio/atmos/README.md

 ### Result Classifiers

-Results that occur during a retry attempt can be classified as `Acceptable` or `Unaccptable`. `Acceptable` results will be immediately returned by the retry operation. `Unaccptable` results will be logged or suppressed so that the retry operation can continue if the status associated with the result.
+Results that occur during a retry attempt can be classified as `Acceptable` or `Unaccptable`. `Acceptable` results will be immediately returned by the retry operation. `Unaccptable` results will be logged or suppressed so that the retry operation can continue if the status associated with the result indicates so.
 Result classifications are defined in [`atmos.ResultClassification`](http://zman.io/atmos/api/#atmos.ResultClassification).

 Result classifiers are simply implementations of `PartialFunction` that map instances of `Any` to the desired result classification.
 In situations where a classifier is not defined for a particular result, any result is considered `Acceptable`.
 The appropriate partial function type is defined as [`atmos.ResultClassifier`](http://zman.io/atmos/api/#atmos.ResultClassifier) and includes a factory in the companion object.

-Result classifiers are configured by calling `onResult` on an existing retry policy:
+Result classifiers are configured by calling `onResult` to replace the classifier on an existing retry policy, or by using `orOnResult` to chain a result classifier to the one that a retry policy already contains:

 ```scala
 import atmos.dsl._